d3x0r/STFRPhysics/whitepaper.md

 which (should) give more an an elliptical projection from log-complex space given 5 dimensions (Figure Q).

-Recovering the separate `A1`, and `A2` values from a complex number is improbable, since it would look like a change in the angle computed by the tangent;
+Recovering the separate `A1`, and `A2` values from a complex number is improbable, it would look like a change in the angle computed by the tangent;
 also probably starts as a divide by 2 to each side (so the sum of the logs is the numbers multiplied).

-Figure Q
+__Figure Q__
 ```
  ( R, X, Y, Z ) -> (x,y,z,angle,offset)
         describes 3 dimensional axis, rotation around that axis,